Tarquinous/wg-expanded-editor-3/README.md

 An Expanded Editor mod developed on the Official Modpacker.

-Inspired and based off the [Expanded Editor](https://www.nexusmods.com/wargroove/mods/28) mod by Unicarn, this one aims to bring the mod tools without reliance upon the unsupported [Unofficial Modpacker](https://www.nexusmods.com/wargroove/mods/1), and continuing the trend of Expanded Editor mods.
+Inspired and based off the [Expanded Editor](https://www.nexusmods.com/wargroove/mods/28) mod by Unicarn, this one aims to bring the mod tools without reliance upon the unsupported [Unofficial Modpacker](https://www.nexusmods.com/wargroove/mods/1).

+The first mod to provide this functionality was the [Unlock Hidden Map Editor Contents](https://www.nexusmods.com/wargroove/mods/11) mod by Ophelia, making this the third mod in a series of editor feature mods!

 ## Features